ember-learn/guides-source/guides/release/components/glimmer-components-dom.md

 ## Manipulating Properties

-Manipulating attributes is straight-forward: since you're writing an HTML template, you can use dynamic substitution inside of an attribute's value, and the principle of substitution means that whenever the value changes, the attribute will change.
+Since you're writing an HTML template, you can use dynamic substitution inside of an attribute's value; whenever the value changes, the attribute will change.

 Setting properties on an HTML element, on the other hand, is a different story, because there's no way to set a property using HTML syntax.